Pariter/platform/README.md

 ## Side note about post-installation script
 There's no easy option to run a post-installation script on Docker with `docker-compose.yml`.
 See https://github.com/docker/compose/issues/1809 for instance.

+# Development with Ionic

+## Running the local service
+1. move to `application` directory: `cd application`
+2. run: `ionic serve --local`

+If your changes aren't reflected (live reload), you may need to bypass inotify limits (see https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers for example)